jchansen925/portfolio/GulpBuildDoc.md

 }
 ```

-The **watch** function uses the Gulp watch function to detect changes to files that happen in the file paths passed to it.
-If a change to any files takes place, the Gulp [watch function](https://gulpjs.com/docs/en/api/watch) starts a new build process and reloads the files in the browser so that any changes made are immediately visible to the developer.
+The `watch` function uses the Gulp watch function to detect changes to files that happen in the file paths passed to it.
+If a change to any files takes place, the Gulp [watch function](https://gulpjs.com/docs/en/api/watch) starts a new build process, and reloads the files in the browser so that any changes made are immediately visible to the developer.

 ```javascript
 function watch() {